Divi Review: Is It Still the Best Multipurpose WordPress Theme Available in 2023?

-Your page’s content comprises sections… which can contain one or more rows… which in turn can contain one or more columns… which finally contain individual content blocks.
+Your page’s content comprises sections that can contain one or more rows, which in turn can contain one or more columns, which, finally, contain individual content blocks.

 To get started, proceed to edit your homepage, and click on the big button that says Use The Divi Builder.